This roulade is flour-free, which means its extremely light in texture, but it has a high cocoa content so it also tastes super rich and delicious.

 - Photo your results and post them to Facebook or Twitter, straight from the app

 The only thing I’d like to have seen is the ability to send the whole shopping list section (which might contain several recipes) in a single email / SMS – but that’s a minor issue in what is a genuinely great app.

 Well worth the £2.99.

-Disclosure: we were sent the iPhone App and a copy of How to Turn Everyday Bakes into Showstoppers free of charge for the purposes of this review.
-No payment was received.
-All posts are 100% honest.
-The recipe is reproduce with kind permission from the publishers.
+The app and a copy of How to Turn Everyday Bakes into Showstoppers were supplied.
+The recipe is reproduced with kind permission from the publishers.